 Are you overdue and anxious to meet your little one?
 Are you looking for recipes that might help induce labor?
 If so, you're in the right place!
 This blog post includes a variety of recipes that are rumored to help jump-start labor.
 While there is no guarantee that any of these recipes will work for you, they are worth a try!
 And, of course, always consult with your doctor before trying to induce labor.
 Good luck – we hope you meet your little one soon!

-What are some foods that help induce labor?
+What are some foods that help induce labor at home?

-There are many foods that are said to help induce labor, but there is no scientific evidence to back up these claims.
+There are many foods that are said to help induce labor at home, but there is no scientific evidence to back up these claims.
 Some of the most popular foods that are said to help get labor going include:

 - Black licorice – This all-natural product is said to help get things going, so if you're at your due date and looking to speed things up, give black licorice a try.